 An irregular period means that your period comes earlier or later than you expected it to.
 Periods don't come monthly - they come in cycles.
 A cycle is from the first day of one period to the first day of your next period, where it is possible to have your period twice in a month.
 Irregular cycles are NORMAL, especially for teenagers and especially during the first two years of starting your periods.

 Irregular periods can be caused by quite a few things:

 - Stress is known to be a major cause of irregular periods, because it delays ovulation (the ripening of an egg).
-If you have just broken up with your boyfriend or are under a lot of pressure at work or school, then a skipped period may just be your body letting you know to schedule some ‘me time’.
-So don’t stress about it!
+If you have just broken up with your partner or are under a lot of pressure at work or school, then a skipped period may just be your body letting you know to schedule some 'me time'.
+So don't stress about it!